Image

 Left Photo: great blue heron canoe meadows by Paul Danese, CC BY-SA 4.0 , via Wikimedia Commons.
 Right Photo: Great Esker Park, Weymouth, Massachusetts by NewtonCourt, CC BY-SA 4.0, via Wikimedia Commons.

-Sunny, with a high of 36 and low of 5 degrees.
-Sunny in the morning, clear during the afternoon and evening,
+Sunny, with a high of 49 and low of 18 degrees.
+Partly Cloudy for the morning, sunny in the afternoon, clear for the evening,